miguelsan/rfcs/0001-moderation-of-entries-comments-ratings.md

 ### Common / Back-end

 - Entries are never physically deleted, only archived.
-- If the user is logged in entries are associated with the user when modified: `modified_by` (optional).
+- If the user is logged in entries are associated with the user when modified: `created_by` (optional).
+This is the same field name that is used for events and identifies the user that _created_ this version, i.e. it applies to both newly created and updated entries.
 - Entries can be archived and restored (unarchived) by scouts or admins.
 - If an entry is archived it must be tagged with one or more of the following predefined _archive_ tags:
     - #archive-duplicate